 Should your creative bookkeeping set off red flags to IRS employees, you will have to provide a journal detailing every mile you claimed on your return.
 You'll also have to turn over receipts for all other questions they may have on your entire tax return.

-If you are unable to prove your side, there is a 25 percent inaccuracy penalty on top of the additional tax and then the interest on the entire amount.
+If you are unable to prove your side, there is a 25% inaccuracy penalty on top of the additional tax and then the interest on the entire amount.

 3. Penalties for math errors

 If you’re not good at math, then you had better sharpen your skills if you are preparing your taxes by hand.
-According to the experts, math errors are very common on pen-and-paper returns, so check and re-check your math.
+Math errors are very common on pen-and-paper tax returns, so check and re-check your math.

 If the math error results in you paying less tax than you should, the IRS is likely to require that you pay the additional amount of taxes owed plus interest accrued since the due date of the return.